 We empirically showed that simply widening neural networks improves the performance of merged models, eventually matching that of independently trained models.
 This behavior differs fundamentally from the intuition underlying permutation-based approaches to LMC.
 We introduced \emph{layerwise exponentially weighted connectivity} (LEWC), which arises when weak additivity for ReLU activations and \emph{reciprocal orthogonality} are satisfied, and we found that these properties hold in sufficiently wide models with low-rank weight matrices.
 Considering LMC in this distinct setting may provide new insights into both LMC itself and, more broadly, the dynamics of neural network training.

-While LMC is broadly relevant, our analysis focused on standard image classification.
-Because LEWC typically requires larger width multiplier than permutation-based merging, we limited experiments to relatively simple architectures and datasets.
-An important direction for future work is to test whether these phenomena persist in large-scale settings and other modalities.
+Our experiments focused on standard image classification with relatively simple architectures, since LEWC typically requires larger width multipliers than permutation-based merging.
+An important direction for future work is to test whether these phenomena extend to larger-scale models and other modalities.

 Our work is analytical rather than a proposal of a merging or federated learning method.
 By identifying weak additivity and reciprocal orthogonality as the drivers of permutation-free LMC, we point to practical directions for developing new model-merging and federated learning methods, such as training or permutation-search procedures that promote these properties, and simple rescaling to offset any LEWC-induced logit norm decay.